 Based on the popular D1 Air series of monolights, all of the familiar professional and convenience features we've come to expect from Profoto are onboard.
 The B1 has the same dense, durable polymer housing, integrated 77-degree reflector, built-in receiver compatible with Air transmitters and intuitive highly visible controls and display as the D1 but with two striking differences - battery power and TTL camera/flash integration.

-Busy photographers can literally set up their lights, slip the optional Air Remote TTL-C transmitter onto their camera's hot shoe and point-and-shoot without taking a reading and testing.
+Busy photographers can literally set up their lights, slip the optional Air Remote TTL-C or TTL-N transmitter onto their camera's hot shoe and point-and-shoot without taking a reading and testing.
 Traditionally point-and-shoot would be a suspect term for a pro, but not if you're shooting back to back jobs on an impossible schedule with what you thought was an undoable deadline.
 Composition, posing etc, is of course up to the photographer, but time after time the B1 will give you a first shot exposure that's a keeper.

-The key to this control is the optional Air Remote TTL-C transmitter, available for Canon but also for Nikon DSLRS (TTL-N) in 2014.
-Operating on 2.4GHz band width, the transmitter, really a controller, has 8 frequency channels and with 3 groups per channel and a range of up to 330' for TTL triggering and 1,000' for normal triggering.
+The key to this control is the optional Air Remote TTL-C (for Canon) or TTL-N (for Nikon) transmitter.
+Operating on 2.4 GHz band width, the transmitter, really a controller, has 8 frequency channels and with 3 groups per channel and a range of up to 330' for TTL triggering and 1,000' for normal triggering.
 Each channel has power ratio capability of +/- 2 stops.
 If you prefer to use manual you have +/- 9 stops power variation.
 You've also got modeling light, unit shut-down and first or rear curtain control.
-The TTL-C and the B1 500 Air TTL have mini-USB connectors for firmware updates directly from Profoto's website.
-The head can be triggered by any Air Remote but requires the TTL-C for full functionality.
+The TTL-C/N and the B1 500 Air TTL have mini-USB connectors for firmware updates directly from Profoto's website.
+The head can be triggered by any Air Remote but requires the TTL-C/N for full functionality.

 Core performance features are equally impressive.
 The B1 recycles in 0.1 to 1.9 seconds but can deliver up to 20 flashes per second in Quick Burst Mode which engages at lower power settings.
 Flash duration in Normal Mode is a very fast 1/1000 sec but there's also a Freeze Mode that delivers flash durations a short as 1/19,000 sec. for capturing liquid sprays or splashes and other creative effects.

 Finally, B1's the back panel has been upgraded with a large, bright LCD screen that informs the user of the flash's power level, radio channel and group, sync choice, modeling light mode and recycle alert.
 There's also a large battery gauge that literally can be read from 20' away.